yx79/poscoin/README.md

 UPNnP port forwarding

-To use UPnP for port forwarding behind a NAT router (recommended, as more connections overall allow for a faster and more stable eightcoin experience), pass the following argument to qmake:
+To use UPnP for port forwarding behind a NAT router (recommended, as more connections overall allow for a faster and more stable eighthcoin experience), pass the following argument to qmake:

 qmake "USE_UPNP=1"
 (in Qt Creator, you can find the setting for additional qmake arguments under "Projects" -> "Build Settings" -> "Build Steps", then click "Details" next to qmake)